gregwhitaker/envopts/README.md

 Once the environment variable is parsed you will be able to access the system properties like so:

     System.getProperty("spring.profiles.active")

+## Examples
+Please see the example projects below for demonstrations on how to use envopts in different environments:

+* [Spring Boot](https://github.com/gregwhitaker/envopts-springboot-example) - Example of using envopts in a Spring Boot application.

 ## Building from Source
 Run the following command to build EnvOpts from source: